cubexch/gitbook/perpetual-futures/settlement.md

 traded contract Y (where ostensibly some chain of intermediate parties had the offsetting positions between).

-Morever, PnL settlement can only be initiated by acconuts with positive realized PnL (and specifically, when the free balance is positive).
+Morever, settlement can only be initiated by acconuts with positive realized PnL (and specifically, when the free balance is positive).
 But note that the counterparty's negative unsettled PnL might be entirely from unrealized PnL.